 Vespa accepts the following operations:

-Content clusters reliably store data and maintain distributed indices of data for searches and selects.
-The data is replicated over multiple nodes, with a number of copies specified by the application, such that the cluster can automatically repair itself on loss of a node or a disk.
+Content clusters store data and maintain distributed indices of data for searches and selects.
+Data is replicated over multiple nodes, with a number of copies specified by the application, such that the cluster can automatically repair itself on loss of a node or a disk.
 Using the same mechanism, clusters can also be grown or shrunk while online, simply by changing the set of available nodes declared in the application package.

 Lookup of an individual document is routed directly to a node storing that document, while queries are spread over a subset of nodes which contain the queried documents.
 Complex queries are performed as distributed algorithms with multiple steps back and forth between the container and the content nodes; this is to achieve the low latency which is one of the main design goals of Vespa.

-Application packages may be changed, redeployed and inspected over a HTTP REST API, or through a command line interface.
+Application packages may be changed, redeployed and inspected over an HTTP REST API, or through a command line interface.
 The administration cluster runs over ZooKeeper to make changes to configuration singular and consistent, and to avoid having a single point of failure.

 An application package looks the same, and is deployed the same way, whether it specifies a large system with hundreds of nodes or a single node running all services.
 The only change needed is to the lists of nodes making up the cluster.
 The container clusters may also be started within a single Java VM by "deploying" the application package from a method call.
 This is useful for testing applications in an IDE and in unit tests.
 Application packages with components can be developed in an IDE using Maven starting from sample applications.